jpratt2/CucumberTemplateJava/README.md

     I navigate to (.*)
     in a new window or tab, I open (.*) in a new tab using keystrokes, I open (.*)
-    I go to the base URL              The other open statements can also use this: base url.
+    I go to the base URL                Note: the other "open" statements can also use the string base url.
     I wait for the page to load
     I pause (\\d+) ms
     I clear cookies for the current domain
     I clear all cookies in Chrome
+    I set a cookie (.*) with the value (.*)
-    I delete the cookie named (.*)
+    I delete the cookie (.*)
+    I println the values of all cookies
     I click (.*)
     I double-click (.*)
     I set the browser size to (\\d+) by (\\d+) pixels